Bird Paradise in Mandai Wildlife Reserve awarded SITES Silver

 Designing for Singapore’s climate

-- Holistic water management supported by two dedicated wastewater treatment plants supplying about 21% of non-potable demand since 2023; one plant is located within Bird Paradise
+- Holistic water management supported by two dedicated water recycling facilities to treat wastewater into high-quality recycled water suitable for non-potable use.
+These facilities are expected to support 21% of the precinct’s water needs for the long term; one plant is located within Bird Paradise

-- Solar PV on the carpark rooftop in support of Mandai’s goal to transition to 100% renewable energy by 2030
+- Solar PV on rooftops in support of Mandai Wildlife Group’s goal to transition to 100% renewable energy by 2030

-- Internal electric fleets, including shuttles that move visitors to and from nearby train stations
+- Internal electric fleets, including shuttle bus services that move visitors to and from nearby train stations

-- Thermal comfort analysis, including future-climate scenarios, to guide outdoor comfort through shade, orientation and ventilation
+- Thermal comfort analysis, including future-climate scenarios, to improve outdoor comfort through shade, orientation and ventilation

-- A 50 m ecological buffer along the reserve edge that ties into the Mandai Wildlife Bridge, improving habitat protection and safe fauna movement
+- A 50 m buffer zone established along Bird Paradise’s perimeter that connects to the Mandai Wildlife Bridge which helps facilitate safe wildlife movement

-- Salvaging site timber for reuse as benches and bird perches to reduce waste and embody place
+- Salvaging site timber repurposed intobenches and bird perches to reduce waste

-The result is a resilient park where comfort, conservation and resource efficiency sit side by side.
+The result is a resilient park where comfort, conservation and resource stewardship sit side by side.
 This outcome reflects a sustained, collaborative effort with Mandai Wildlife Group, RSP and Ramboll Studio Dreiseitl.
-The certification also sits alongside LEAF Platinum for Bird Paradise and Green Mark Platinum for the Penguin Building.
+The certification adds to the park’s other awards, including its LEAF Platinum certification and BCA Green Mark Platinum award for Ocean Network Express Penguin Cove.

 Explore more: Visit the MWG Environmental Sustainability site for more images and further details about Sustainability at Mandai Wildlife Reserve.